cockpit-project/cockpit/doc/protocol.md

 You may also specify these options:

  * "connection": A stable connection identifier.
- * "tls": Set to a (currently empty) object to use an https connection.
+ * "tls": Set to a object to use an https connection.

-If a stable "connection" identifier is open.
-Then subsequent channels with the same connection identifier will try to share the same client connections (if still open) and channel options (if not specified again).
+The TLS object can have the following options:

+ * "certificate": The client certificate to use, represented as an object described below.
+ * "key": The client key to use, described below.
+ * "authority": Certificate authority(s) to use.
+Turns on validation.

+The "certificate", "key" and "authority" are objects with either of the following fields:

+ * "file": String with a file name
+ * "data": String with PEM encoded data

 Any data to be sent should be sent via the channel, and then the channel should be closed without a problem.